Azure/iotedgedev/README.md

             ```
 1. Install **IoTHub-Explorer**

-    Currently, the only way to view IoT Hub Messages via CLI is with the iothub-explorer npm package.
-You need to install that with the following command.
+    Currently, the only way to view IoT Hub Messages via CLI is with the `iothub-explorer` npm package.
+You need to [install Node.js](https://nodejs.org/en/download/) and then install the `iothub-explorer` package with the following command:

     ```
     npm i -g iothub-explorer